felixboet/tina-starter-alpaca/docs/features/ubuntu.md

 Ubuntu is [developed](https://en.wikipedia.org/wiki/Software_development "Software development") by [Canonical](https://en.wikipedia.org/wiki/Canonical_(company) "Canonical (company)"), and a community of other developers, under a meritocratic governance model.
 Canonical provides security updates and support for each Ubuntu release, starting from the release date and until the release reaches its designated [end-of-life](https://en.wikipedia.org/wiki/End-of-life_(product) "End-of-life (product)") (EOL) date.
 Canonical generates revenue through the sale of premium services related to Ubuntu.

-Ubuntu is named after the [Nguni](https://en.wikipedia.org/wiki/Nguni_people "Nguni people") philosophy of _[ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy "Ubuntu philosophy")_, which Canonical indicates means "humanity to others" with a connotation of "I am what I am because of who we all are".
+Ubuntu is named after the [Nguni](https://en.wikipedia.org/wiki/Nguni_people "Nguni people")  of _[ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy "Ubuntu philosophy")_, which Canonical indicates means "humanity to others" with a connotation of "I am what I am because of who we all are".

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Ubuntu)